signalfx/signalfx-agent/docs/monitors/collectd-custom.md

 # collectd/custom

  This monitor lets you provide custom collectd configuration to be run by the managed collectd instance.
-The provided config is parsed as a Go template, so if you provide a `discoveryRule` to automatically discover service endpoints, the agent will create a separate copy of the config for each endpoint discovered and fill in the `{{.Host}}` and `{{.Port}}` parameters in the provided config with those of the discovered endpoint.
-If you do not provide a discovery rule, the provided config will be run immediately with collectd.
+You can provide configuration for as many plugins as you want in a single instance of this monitor configuration by either putting multiple `<Plugin>` blocks in a single `template` option, or specifying multiple `templates`.

-You can provide configuration for as many plugins as you want in a single instance of this monitor configuration.
+Note that a distinct instance of collectd is run for each instance of this monitor, so it is more efficient to group plugin configurations into a single monitor configuration.
+You should not group configurations if using a discoveryRule since that would result in duplicate config for each instance of the service endpoint discovered.

 You can also use your own Python plugins in conjunction with the `ModulePath` option in